Canon 750D vs Sony A7R III

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 750D and the Sony Alpha A7R III?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 750D vs Sony A7R III

 The side-by-side display below illustrates the physical size and weight of the Canon 750D and the Sony A7R III.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 750D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (9 percent) than the Canon 750D.
 However, the A7R III is markedly heavier (17 percent) than the 750D.
 It is noteworthy in this context that the A7R III is splash and dust-proof, while the 750D does not feature any corresponding weather-sealing.